Nosenzor/Open3SDCM/README.md

 ## Goals of the project :

-1. Read an extract the mesh(es) geometrical information (vertices coordinates and triangles) from DCM
+1. Read an extract the mesh(es) geometrical information (vertices coordinates and triangles) from DCM : **Done** can read scheam CA, CB and CC.
+Should read schmeas CE if encruption key is provided (untested)
-2. Convert to STL, PLY, OBJ
+2. Convert to STL, PLY, OBJ : **Done** using assimp
-3. Read colors applied on meshes
+3. Read colors applied on meshes : To do
-4. Read UV mapping and Texture
+4. Read UV mapping and Texture : To do
-4. Read extra curves
+4. Read extra curves: To do

 # Not part of the goals (at least at the beginning)
 * Write DCMs